Master of Arts (M.A.)

 The use of mindfulness for students with behavioral challenges has been gaining popularity as a school-classroom intervention for the purpose of curtailing disruptive conduct.
 In this study, the use of mindfulness on five behaviorally challenged students was initiated and studied.
 Within an 8-week period, the five fifth grade students practiced mindfulness techniques (i.e., mindfulness sound differentiation, breath concentration, and emotional-regulation) in direct correlation with four behavioral categories: 1) following verbal directions; 2) talking out of turn; 3) bullying; and 4) anger.
 The results of the study showed a significant decrease in the following behavioral categories: not following verbal directions and talking out of turn.
 Furthermore, in the beginning of the mindfulness practice, all five students had a challenging time staying still, focusing on their breath and regulating their emotions; however, towards the end of the study, all five students gained a significant amount of self-control, due to the benefits of the mindfulness intervention.

 Sarabia, Gian Michael, "Awareness Intervention for Students with Behavioral Challenges- Mindfulness in the Classroom" (2015).
-Capstone Projects and Theses.
+Capstone Projects and Master's Theses.
 502.